 innovations with patents in areas stretching from X-ray radiation to

 ir.
 Hanso Henricus à Steringa Idzerda, a Dutch engineer, radio pioneer and

 owner of a small radio factory "Nederlandsche Radio-Industrie" (Dutch

 Radio Industry, NRI) persuaded Philips to start making radio tubes,

-resulting in the first Dutch radio broadcast on November 6th, 1919.
+resulting in the production of the first radio tubes and first Dutch radio broadcast on November 6th, 1919.